 Ongoing growth within the business

 Across most jurisdictions, business has remained stable largely due to a successful shift to remote working, while continuing to grow revenues organically.
-CMS appointed 41 new partners in the 2020 global promotions round.
+CMS appointed 41 new partners in 2020.
 The new partners span 15 cities across Europe, Latin America and Africa, and work across a wide range of practice and sector groups.
-Women accounted for 40% of all CMS promotions globally.
+Women accounted for 40% of the promotions.

-Executive Director Matthias Lichtblau added, “These promotions are a clear sign that CMS is continuing on its course of growth and expansion.
+Executive Director Matthias Lichtblau added: "These newly appointed partners are a clear sign that CMS is continuing on its course of growth and expansion.
 The internationality of our teams combined with expert knowledge of their own markets, allows us to offer our clients a depth and quality of advice that few others can.
 As we extend our reach around the globe, we acknowledge our corporate responsibility, both internally and in client advisory.
-Upholding environmental, social and governance (ESG) standards and working towards creating a sustainable business are key issues for us.”
+Upholding environmental, social and governance (ESG) standards and working towards creating a sustainable business are key issues for us."